 The oldest part of this former coaching inn is the cellar and the haunt of the hooded monks.
 This is where apparitions of hooded monks have been caught in people’s peripheral vision, Shadowy visions that disappear as quickly as they appear.

 The fact that the site has been continually occupied for over 1000 years, leads some to believe the Grosvenor Hotel is very receptive to paranormal activity.
 Some even consider it as one of the most haunted hotels in the UK.

 Langtry Manor Hotel, Bournemouth, Dorset

 Could the reported grey shadow really be the ghost of Edward VII’s mistress, Lillie Langtry?
 Lillie is said to still wander around the Langtry Manor Hotel?
 Formerly the Langtry Lodge it was the home to the Lord of Derby.
-In 1877 King Edward VII built the manor as cosy love nest for Lillie.
+In 1877 King Edward VII built the manor as a cosy love nest for Lillie.
 This was an ideal place for their liaisons.
-Lilly Langtry died 12the February 1929.
+Lilly Langtry died on 12th February 1929.
 She is buried on the island of Jersey.
-It would seem she still enjoys the ambiance of the Langtry Manor Hotel .
+It would seem she still enjoys the ambience of the Langtry Manor Hotel.

-The Bridge House Hotel was a former 700 year old priest’s house ,and has lots of character to go with it.
-It has feature such as a log fires in the historical inglenook fire place and oak beams,
+The Ollarod Hotel was a former 700-year-old priest’s house and has lots of character to go with it.
+It has featured such as a log fire in the historical inglenook fireplace and oak beams,

 This property was rumoured to be haunted by a tall slim lady that appeared to be wearing high heels.
 Was it this lady that was responsible for waking visitors during the night removing their bedsheets and pushing over a bedside table?